Become an Advocate: Join Our Community Advisory Board

 • No financial obligation

-Mission Statement:
+Support for STM’s Mission Statement:

-Our core belief is that every woman has the right to safe, equitable, and quality maternal healthcare across the state, regardless of race, age, socioeconomic status, insurance, or location.
+Our core belief is that every woman has the right to safe, equitable, and quality maternal healthcare across the state, regardless of race, age, socioeconomic status, insurance status, or location.
 Working together, we can eradicate the health and racial disparities that continue to be significant drivers of maternal mortality and morbidity in Texas and across the U.S.